gdbroman/broman.blog/_posts/2020/2020-02-03-you-are-going-to-die.md

 The death reaper has a deadline in his calendar for each and every one of us.

 So what do you do about that?
 Voluntarily accept it!
 Embrace it.
 Let it be a reminder that you probably won't get another chance.
-Conclusively, there's no reason not to give this thing your very best.
+Conclusively, there's no reason *not* to give this thing our very best.

-Why? you might ask.

-Why not?
-Do you have anything better to do?
+Do we have anything better to do?